superwise-ai/elemeta/README.md

 [![](https://img.shields.io/badge/docs-quickstart-orange)](https://docs.elemeta.ai/getting_started.html)

 ![](./docs/images/elemeta_cover_image_black.png)
 Elemeta is an open-source library in Python for metafeature extraction.
 With it, you will be able to explore, monitor, and extract features from unstructured data through enriched tabular representations.
-It provides a straightforward Python API for metadata extraction from unstructured data like text and images.
+It provides a straightforward Python API for metafeature extraction from unstructured data like text and images.

 Key usage of Elemeta includes:

-- Exploratory Data Analysis (EDA) - extract useful metadata information on unstructured data to analyze, investigate, and summarize the main characteristics and employ data visualization methods.
+- Exploratory Data Analysis (EDA) - extract useful metafeature on unstructured data to analyze, investigate, and summarize the main characteristics and employ data visualization methods.
 - Data and model monitoring - utilize structured ML monitoring techniques in addition to the typical latent embedding visualizations.
 - Feature extraction - engineer alternative features to be utilized in simpler models such as decision trees.